ivangfr/springboot-jpa-studies/jpa-batch/README.md

 ## Swagger

-Once the application is open, you can access its Swagger at: http://localhost:8081/swagger-ui.html
+Once the application is running, you can access its Swagger at: http://localhost:8081/swagger-ui.html

 # Spring JPA Hibernate - JpaRepository (Batch)